Mook-as/stackato-doc/admin/server/aok.rst

 ^^^

 Users log in to the web Management Console as they would with any other web application.
-The Managemet Console checks with the AOK endpoint (e.g.
+The Management Console checks with the AOK endpoint (e.g.
 \https://aok.stackato.example.com) in the background.

 Client
 ^^^^^^

-Users connecting with the :ref:`stackato <client>` client should be aware that:
+If the strategy has been changed to something other than `builtin` (see below), then users connecting with the :ref:`stackato <client>` client should be aware that:

-* The user must to enter their identifier in the format expected by the :ref:`strategy <aok-strategies>` used by AOK (e.g. username or email address).
+* The user must enter their identifier in the format expected by the :ref:`strategy <aok-strategies>` used by AOK (e.g. username or email address).

-* When using an existing authentication token to log in as a second user (e.g. an admin connecting as another user), use the second user's identifier, *not the identifier used by AOK's strategy*.
+* When using an existing authentication token to log in as a second user (e.g. an admin connecting as another user), use the second user's stackato username, *not the identifier used by AOK's strategy*.

 These caveats also apply when using other Cloud-Foundry-compatible clients.